First Nations and Inuit Skills Link Program

 Call for Proposals

-The 2025 to 2026 call for proposals to support activities under the First Nations and Inuit Skills Link Program will open on January 3, 2025.
+The 2025 to 2026 call for proposals to support activities under the First Nations and Inuit Skills Link Program is now open.
 The deadline to submit a proposal is March 7, 2025 at 11:59 pm, Eastern time.

 On this page